Systemic lupus erythematosus (musculoskeletal manifestations)

 Symmetric involvement of interphalangeal joints is most common, showing swan neck and boutonniere deformities, subluxation with ulnar deviation at MCP joints, subluxation of the 1st metacarpophalangeal joint, a widened forefoot, and hallux valgus.

 Joint space narrowing is uncommon, and when present is likely due to disuse atrophy or pressure from an adjacent subluxed bone.
 Altered stresses across the joint may also cause a "hook erosion" at the metacarpal heads due to capsular stress, mimicking findings of rheumatoid arthritis.
 This is more often observed on the radial side.

 Spinal manifestations are uncommon and nonspecific, but a higher incidence of spinal findings is seen in those with deforming arthropathy.
 Up to 10% may have atlantoaxial subluxation/dislocation.

-Linear or nodular calcification in the subcutaneous and deep soft tissues may be seen, especially in the lower extremities.
+Linear or nodular calcification in the subcutaneous and deep soft tissues may be seen, especially around the small joint of extremities.
 Associations with diuretic therapy and vitamin D supplementation has been documented.

 Osteomyelitis and septic arthritis

 Lupus patients are at increased risk of bacterial and mycotic infections, in large part due to steroid administration and renal disease.
 Osteomyelitis and septic arthritis involvement are less common than infection elsewhere.

 Most symptomatic patients have ultrasound features of inflammation (i.e. tenosynovitis) 3.
 Bone erosions can also be noted and tend to be mild and monoarticular.